 We will now ‘officially’ accept electronic and faxed documents from AMVIC licenced dealers.

 Agents were previously accepting faxed and electronic documents from dealerships without authorization and were in contravention of existing policy, originals were always a requirement.
 However, we have changed policy to allow this practice for AMVIC licenced dealers, fleet management departments and fleet management companies.

-Any employee authorized by the dealership named in the Authorization for Vehicle Registration can sign the Authorization for Vehicle Registration form when picking up registration certificates at the registry agent office.
-Alternatively, we will also now allow an agent to deliver unsigned Authorization for Vehicle Registration forms to the dealer for signature, and then take the signed top portion of the form back with them to the office.
+Any employee authorized by the dealership named in the Authorization for Vehicle Services Form can sign the Authorization for Vehicle Services form when picking up registration certificates at the registry agent office.
+Alternatively, we will also now allow an agent to deliver unsigned Authorization for Vehicle Services forms to the dealer for signature, and then take the signed top portion of the form back with them to the office.

-The Authorization for Vehicle Registration form (see "Requesting Vehicle Services on Behalf of Someone Else" below:
+The Authorization for Vehicle Services form (see "Requesting Vehicle Services on Behalf of Someone Else" below: